Launch

 - Providing cultural or science programming to communities outside the city where your organization is primarily located, either directly or in partnership with other entities.

-Groups cannot receive both Launch and Projects or Open 4Culture grants at the same time.
-If you have previously applied for or received a Projects or Open 4Culture grant, you are not precluded from applying to Launch, but please reach out to Casey Moser at to talk about what this means for your group.
+Groups that receive a Launch grant will not be able to apply for 4Culture’s Projects or Open 4Culture grants during their Launch grant period.
+If you have previously applied for or received a Projects or Open 4Culture grant, you are allowed to apply to Launch.

 3